-Montezuma-Cortez school district mill levy to raise teacher salaries passing
+Montezuma-Cortez school district mill levy to raise teacher salaries is passing

 Montezuma-Cortez School District RE-1.
 (Cameryn Cass/The Journal)

-Unofficial results have the mill levy passing by 5 percentage points
+Unofficial results suggest the mill levy will pass

 Montezuma-Cortez RE-1 school district’s highly watched mill levy issue on the election ballot is passing by voters in the district.